OnecodeGr/shopflix-connector/README.md

 ![Imgur](https://i.imgur.com/05OFx3z.png)

-## 2.2 Configure Products
+### 2.2 Configure Products

 Navigate to `Catalog > Products` there are 2 ways to configure your products

 **Sell On SHOPFLIX**: Select `Yes` to export it on xml

-**Shipping Lead Time**: Select the time slot that you can prepare the order and be ready be slot per product ``default value``: Same day
+ **Shipping Lead Time**: Select the lead time that you can have the order ready to be shipped per product ``default value``: Same day

 **Offer Date From**: Set Date of offer from for [SHOPFLIX](https://SHOPFLIX.gr)